nh4ttruong/etcd-benchmark-cleaner/README.md

 A lightweight CLI tool to **scan**, **detect**, and optionally **remove benchmark or non-UTF8 keys** from your etcd key-value store.

-> ⚠️ Note: This utility was built as an extension because the official [`etcd benchmark tool`](https://github.com/etcd-io/etcd/blob/main/tools/benchmark/README.md) does **not include any built-in `clean` command** or ability to manage invalid/benchmark keys directly.
+This tool was created as an extension because the official [etcd/tools/benchmark](https://github.com/etcd-io/etcd/blob/main/tools/benchmark/README.md) does **not include a** built-in `clean` command or the ability to directly manage invalid or benchmark keys.
+By default, the `etcd benchmark` tool creates a large binary keyspace for testing etcd.
+Therefore, `etcd-benchmark-cleaner` helps retrieve and remove unnecessary binary keys in `etcd`, reducing its size.

+> Be cautious and do not run the tool if you are not sure what it does.

 ---